remult/remult/docs/guide/setup-angular.md

       allowApiInsert: Roles.admin,
       allowApiDelete: Roles.admin,
       saving: task => {
-         if (task.context.backend && task.completed && task.$.completed.wasChanged())
+         if (isBackend() && task.completed && task.$.completed.wasChanged())
-               task.completedUser = task.context.user.name;
+               task.completedUser = task.remult.user.name;
       }
    })
    export class Task extends IdEntity {
-      constructor(private context: Context) {
+      constructor(private remult: Remult) {
          super();
       }
       ...
    ```

-The `context` constructor argument will be injected with either a client-side `Context` implementation or a server-side one, depending on the runtime context of the code.
+The `remult` constructor argument will be injected with either a client-side `Remult` implementation or a server-side one, depending on the runtime remult of the code.

 When the `save` method of a `Task` object is called in client-side code, the `saving` function is executed twice.
 First, it runs in the browser, before the an API `put` request is submitted.
 Next, when the API request is handled on the API server, the `saving` function is invoked again before the database is updated.
-The `Context.onServer` property is used here to ensure our code runs only once, on the server-side.
+The `Remult.onServer` property is used here to ensure our code runs only once, on the server-side.

 :::